redBorder/redborder-documentation/docs/manager/platform_configurations/ch6_sensors.md

 ### Tree

-The **tree** view (Shown in the image above) is the default view when accessing **Sensors**.
+The **tree** view (This is the view that we have seen in all the previous images) is the default view when accessing **Sensors**.
 It displays a list showing the organization of domains and sensors according to levels of hierarchy and dependency.

 From this view, the user can add a new domain or sensor, delete existing ones, access other views, import and export the tree, as well as directly edit all domains and sensors that are part of the list.